AnitaMavani/ContactManager/README.md

 ## TypeFlowReactMaterial

-A full-stack React + TypeScript + Express application with authentication and CRUD operations.
+A full-stack Contact Management System using React + TypeScript + Express application with authentication and CRUD operations.

 ## Overview

 This application allows users to register, log in, and manage contacts.
 Any users can add the contacts while Authenticated users can add, edit, delete, and list contacts.
 The frontend is built with React (TypeScript) + Material-UI, while the backend is powered by Node.js + Express.

 ---

 ## Features

 ### Frontend (React + TypeScript)